County Fight Contested

 Why This Matters

 This fight illustrates a second vector of state preemption beyond the Helena sanctuary model.
-Here, the AG is using a narrow records-sharing dispute to pressure a county attorney into broader ICE cooperation.
-If Knudsen succeeds, it establishes the precedent that county attorneys cannot exercise independent legal judgment about ICE’s law enforcement status under Montana law.
+Here, the AG is using a narrow records-sharing dispute to pressure an elected county attorney into broader ICE cooperation.
+With the April 30 invocation of supervisory control, Knudsen escalated from rhetorical pressure to direct administrative subordination of an independently elected constitutional officer.
+If the Montana Supreme Court declines jurisdiction or rules for the AG, it establishes the precedent that county attorneys cannot exercise independent legal judgment about ICE’s law enforcement status under Montana law — and that the AG can override the elected county attorney’s office on demand.

 Sources